onedata/onedata-documentation/docs/user-guide/spaces.md

 ### Space management

 Navigate to the **DATA** tab and choose your space, next click on the menu button, to choose some option.
-There are a few options, which you can perform on the space: rename, leave and remove.
+There are a few options, which you can perform on the space: rename, leave, remove.
 ![image](../../images/user-guide/spaces/space-menu.png#screenshot)

-Also, you can copy the space's id, which is helpful to perform some [rest api](./rest-api.md) requests.
+Also, you can copy the space's id, which is helpful to perform some [REST API](./rest-api.md) requests.
 You can also open a modal with basic rest command examples, that you can perform on this space.
 ![image](../../images/user-guide/spaces/space-rest-api.png#screenshot)